Photo Credit: unsplash

 RELATED: Simple Ways To Make Your Ex Want You Back So Badly

 I correctly understand that the way we deal with emotions is different.
 Many factors might determine the length of time you need to heal.
-Such as how long you’ve been in the relationship, the kind of relationship you were in.
+Such as how long you’ve been in the relationship and the kind of relationship you were in.
 If you had kids from the relationship, and how you were treated.

 1. You are still wishful

 Do you find yourself living or stuck in the past?
 Wishing you are still dating your ex?
-This could be a clear sign you haven’t moved on and yet stuck in the past.
-Which isn’t healthy for your mental growth.
+This could be a clear sign you haven’t moved on and yet stuck in the past, which isn’t healthy for your mental growth.

 Trying so hard to get noticed.
 And also hoping they will feel pity for you and probably take you back.
 Doing any of these?
 Trust me, you still haven’t gotten over your ex.

-3.Battling so much emotional and physical pains
+3. Battling so many emotional and physical pains

 Psychology experts say the loss of someone you love can be a great source of unhappiness, which, when it stretches, can lead to emotional and physical pain.